kalletolonen/crud-django/README.md

 This is a simple CRUD example for Django.
+3 tables and a foreign key.

 Code from the lectures of:
 https://www.terokarvinen.com